echotheorylabsai/webapp/README.md

 ---

-Built with ❤️ for the Triangle area AI community by Echo Theory Labs LLC.
+Built with practical engineering and outcomes-first design by Echo Theory Labs LLC.